somoslosdorados/KDNA/README.md

 ## Contributors installation

-Follow the instructions for the user option2 installation then you can follow here.
+Follow the instructions for the user [option 2](#option-2) installation then you can follow here.

 ### Install a virtual environment
 In this project, we use the `py venv` virtual environment.
 Here is the official documentation : https://docs.python.org/3/library/venv.html